-Château des Annereaux is a historic family property: Benjamin's grandmother (the little girl next to the car) and great-grandfather (the gentleman next to him).
+Château des Annereaux is a historic family property: Benjamin's grandmother (the little girl next to the car) and great-great-grandfather (the man next to him).

 2017 marks a new beginning for Château des Annereaux.
-A start full of ambition: "My ultimate goal is to be the flagship of the Lalande-de-Pomerol appellation" confides Benjamin.
+A departure full of ambition: "My ultimate goal is tobe the jewel of the Lalande-de-Pomerol appellation" confides Benjamin.

 Dominique and Benjamin have given themselves the means to achieve this goal.
-Starting with the very courageous decision 10 years ago to go into Organic Agriculture.
+Starting with the very courageous decision 10 years ago to go into Organic Farming.

-Our "coup de coeur" vintages of the estate:
+Our "coup de cœur" vintages from the estate:

 In 2007, Dominique began the conversion of the Château to Organic Agriculture.
 For 10 years now, the estate's wines have been produced using clean and responsible viticulture.
 Benjamin is very proud of this choice: "I wouldreally like topay tribute to my father.
-It was a brave decision and a very important turning point for the property.
+It was a courageous decision and a very important turning point for the estate.
 He followed through on his convictions despite the risks, and I am proud to be able to continue his work.»

-At the Domaine des Annereaux, the work in the vines is well thought out.
-For 10 years now, the vineyard has been in Organic Agriculture.
+At Domaine des Annereaux, the work on the vines is well thought out.
+For 10 years now, the vineyard has been under Organic Agriculture.

-Organic farming also allows them to work the wines on a fruitier profile, as Benjamin explains: "With the switch to organic farming, we have recovered acidity in the wines.
-At the tasting, we are much more on the fruit and the wines are clearer.»
+Organic farming also allows them to work the wines on a more fruity profile, as Benjamin explains: "With the switch to organic farming, wehave recovered acidity in the wines.
+When tasting, we are much more focused on the fruit and the wines are clearer.»

-What a good thing in this conversion to organic and it is therefore logical that Dominique and Benjamin want to celebrate 10 years with a great vertical tasting (the same vintage over several vintages) of the last 10 years.
+There is nothing but good in this conversion to organic and it is therefore logical that Dominique and Benjamin want to celebrate the last 10 years with a great vertical tasting (the same cuvée in several vintages) of the last 10 years.

-Château des Annereaux vinifies 3 vintages: Château des Annereaux in the Lalande-de-Pomerol appellation, Château des Biscarrats in the Lalande-de-Pomerol appellation and Bordeaux in the Bordeaux appellation.
+Château des Annereaux vinifies 3 cuvées: Château des Annereaux in the Lalande-de-Pomerol appellation, Château des Biscarrats in the Lalande-de-Pomerol appellation and Bordeaux in the Bordeaux appellation.
 Benjamin explains: "We don't wantwines that are too woody.
 We want to be on the fruit.
 The wines in the Lalande-de-Pomerol appellation are 80% Merlot.
 They are elegant, silky and very fine wines.
 We try not to rush our wines to make something that represents the grape varieties.»

 The new winery has been thought out with the idea of improving the quality of the production.
-The works lasted 2 years: "we renovatedthe vat room and added packaging, we invested in a new sorting machine, a vibrating skip and in the buildings to ensure that the wine is stored in an optimal way. »
+The work lasted 2 years: "we renovatedthe vat room and added packaging, we invested in a new sorting machine, a vibrating skip and in the buildings to ensure that the wine is stored in an optimal way. »

-These investments will enable the winemakers to work the wines on a smaller scale and improve the selection work.
-"We haveadded small containers to be able to vinify by plot.
-The sorting machine will allow us to select the grapes much better so that we only keep those of high quality.
-We will refine the selection," says the young winemaker.
+These investments will allow the winemakers to work the wines on a smaller scale and improve the selection work.
+"We haveadded small containers to enable us to vinify by plot.
+The sorting machine will allow us to select the grapes much better, so that we can only keep those of high quality.
+We are going to refine the selection," says the young winemaker.

-Everything is being done to achieve the goal of becoming the reference in the Lalande-de-Pomerol appellation.
+Everything is being done to achieve the objective of becoming the reference in the Lalande-de-Pomerol appellation.
 Icing on the cake with the arrival on the estate of a very promising young oenologist: Axel Marchal.
 For Benjamin, this choice is very important: "I did my training with Denis Dubourdieu.
-It is therefore quite naturally that we decided to work since 2016 with Axel Marchal, a young oenologist who will contribute enormously to the quality of our wines".
+It wastherefore quite natural for us to decide to work with Axel Marchal since 2016, a young oenologist who will contribute enormously to the quality of our wines".